 In something completely different, in 2013 Dan was invited by composer and band-leader Brendan Jury to perform on DJ Black Coffee’s multi-dimensional extravaganza ‘Live from Moses Mabhida Stadium‘.
 The concert was filmed for a DVD and shown on national TV and included The Soul Brothers’ Black Moses Ngwenya and a classical orchestra.

-All Time Greats: Miles Davis, Ray Charles, Johnny Cash, Fela Kuti, James Brown, David Bowie & Frank Zappa.
+All Time Greats: Miles Davis, Ray Charles, Johnny Cash, Fela Kuti, Joni Mitchell & James Brown.

 Percussionists: Airto Moreira, Armando Peraza, Karl Perrazo, Miguel “Anga” Diaz & Giovanni Hidalgo.

-Drummers: Sly Dunbar, Buddy Rich, Paul Motian, Clyde Stubblefield, John Bonham & Zigaboo Modaliste.
+Drummers: Sly Dunbar, Buddy Rich, Paul Motian, Clyde Stubblefield & Zigaboo Modaliste.

 Producers: Ahmet Ertegun, Quincy Jones, Daniel Lanois, George Martin & Jerry Wexler.

-Guitarists: Mike Bloomfield, Paco de Lucia, Leo Nocentelli, Richard Thompson, Phil Manzanera & Sonny Landreth.
+Guitarists: Mike Bloomfield, Paco de Lucia, Leo Nocentelli, Wilko Johnson, Phil Manzanera & Sonny Landreth.

 Bass Players: Ron Carter, Bootsy Collins, George Porter & Robbie Shakespeare.

-Keyboard Players: Herbie Hancock, Monty Alexander, Leon Russell, Joe Zawinul & Black Moses Ngwenya.
+Keyboard Players: Garth Hudson, Herbie Hancock, Monty Alexander, Joe Zawinul & Black Moses Ngwenya.

-Groups: Irakere, Buena Vista Social Club, Traffic, The Band, Weather Report, Little Feat & Sons of Kemet.
+Groups: Irakere, Buena Vista Social Club, Traffic, The Band, Weather Report & Little Feat.

-Horn Players: Paquito d’Rivera, Roland Kirk, Miles Davis, Jan Garbarek & Arturo Sandoval.
+Horn Players: Paquito d’Rivera, Roland Kirk, Miles Davis & Arturo Sandoval.